 Brief History of East Lake Hot Springs

-In 1915, the health resort was built on the southeast shore of the East Lake near the natural hot springs.
-The bathhouse received mineral water directly from the springs.
+The health resort was built in 1915 on the southeast shore of the East Lake near the hot springs.
+The bathhouse received natural water directly from the springs.
 That time the resort had four cabins and a small bathhouse.
-There were plans to build a larger hotel but it was not realized because the resort was burned down in 1923.
+The owners carried out a plan to build a larger hotel but it was not realized because the resort was burned down in 1923.

-In 1942, there was another attempt to build a health resort.
-However, in 1952 fire destroyed the property and all plans to develop a large health resort.
+There was another attempt to build a health resort in 1942.
+However, in 1952 a new fire destroyed the property and all plans to develop a large health resort.
 No any remnants reminding about the old-time except for one of the old boats that is placed in front of the boathouse and old car.

 Service: No services at the hot springs

 Accommodations: East Lake Resort on the East Lake shore, RV and tent sites

 Day-use fees: Yes or Recreation Pass in the Fee Areas

 Elevation: 6,350 ft (1,935 m)

 - From Bend, travel approximately 23 miles south onto US 97 to Paulina East Lake Road

 - Turn left onto Paulina East Road and drive 17 miles east to the Hot Springs boat ramp

 - Turn left the Hot Springs boat ramp.